-Services that are covered for you What you must pay when you get these services Enhanced dental option (Buy-Up) Monthly premium for the Enhanced Dental Option These optional supplemental benefits only apply to members is \$29.00 enrolled in the Enhanced Dental Option (Buy Up).
-Diagnostic and • The Enhanced Dental Option (Buy Up) offers a comprehensive Preventative Services: dental copay structure on select procedures such as fillings, 100% coinsurance crowns, periodontal services, and complete dentures.
-The annual max coverage can be applied to all procedures covered under this Basic Services: 50% supplemental comprehensive benefit.
-Annual maximum amount coinsurance is \$2,500 and does not carry over to the following year.
-Major Services: 50% coinsurance
+Services that are covered for you What you must pay when you get these services Enhanced dental option (Buy-Up) These optional supplemental benefits only apply to members enrolled in the Enhanced Dental Option (Buy Up). • The Enhanced Dental Option (Buy Up) offers a comprehensive dental copay structure on select procedures such as fillings, crowns, periodontal services, and complete dentures.
+The annual max coverage can be applied to all procedures covered under this supplemental comprehensive benefit.
+Annual maximum amount is \$2,500 and does not carry over to the following year. • Please refer to Verda's Dental Directory for more detailed information.
+Monthly premium for the Enhanced Dental Option is \$29.00 Diagnostic and Preventative Services: 100% coinsurance Basic Services: